 If you are removing gross contaminants from robust parts such as fabricated or cast metals specify a lower frequency ultrasonic cleaner.

 If you are cleaning delicate items such as printed circuit boards, a higher frequency is recommended.

 Popular benchtop ultrasonic cleaners for simple ultrasonic cleaning jobs are the 37 kHz Elmasonic E+ series in 9 tank sizes from .25 to 7.5 gallons.
-Models with additional useful features are exemplified by the 37 kHz Elmasonic S line in 14 tank sizes from 0.25 to 24 gallons.
+Models with additional useful features are exemplified by the 37 kHz Elmasonic Select line in 11 tank sizes.

 Softer metals, plastics, and products with polished surfaces should be cleaned at higher ultrasonic frequencies.
 The smaller bubbles are less likely to cause surface damage.
 They are also better able to penetrate tight areas such as seams, crevices and blind holes.

 If you are cleaning a variety of products consider a dual-frequency ultrasonic cleaner.
-An example is the Elmasonic TI-H line available from Tovatech offered in either 25/45 or 35/130 kHz frequencies.
-Another is the Elmasonic P series that operates at 37 or 80 kHz.
+An example is the Elmasonic P series that operates at 37 or 80 kHz.